The Top Experiences in Italy to Enhance Every Trip

 Recently I spent a few weeks exploring the majority of the Italian coast, and I had the opportunity to check off quite a few things off my bucket list.
 Italy seems to be one of the most popular countries in Europe for Americans seeking culture and a place to relax, but there are so many desirable places to visit and things to do that planning your trip can become overwhelming.
 Here are my top ten things to see and experience on your trip to Italy that I hope will help you in narrowing down your itinerary.
+I know that these experiences in Italy truly enhanced my trip!

 10. Eat everything (yes, everything) in Napoli: